-The application response must be submitted electronically through the CVSSD E-Grants system by 11:59 PM on September 30, 2020 as described in this RFA.
-CVSSD will conduct an impartial review of the applications received in response to this competitive RFA.
+This is a competitive application process.
+CVSSD will conduct an impartial review of the applications received in response to this RFA.
 The Review Team consists of SASP Subcommittee members, CVSSD Advisory Board members, government and community partners and subject-matter experts that will review, evaluate, and score each application.
 The final scores are presented to the CVSSD Advisory Committee.
 The Advisory Committee makes final recommendations to CVSSD for funding.
 CVSSD staff presents the Advisory Committee's final recommendations to the Oregon Attorney General for final approval.